MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Experiments

-We run all benchmark experiments using a single Nvidia 3090Ti.
-The model is optimized using AdamW~\cite{oord2018representation} with learning rate as $1e-4$ and the following hyperparameters: $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 1e-6$.
-All models are close to convergence with 5 epochs of training.
-Following~\cite{carreira2017quo,feichtenhofer2019slowfast,li2022mvitv2}, our input frames are resized to $224\times224$.
-Each image is divided into $32\times32$ patches before going through the \Clip~encoder.
-To increase the model's robustness, we employ a data augmentation strategy that involves using temporally reversed positive samples.
-We train the learnable embedding layer from scratch, which features two layers of the \Bert~transformer block with $hidden\_size = 512$ and $num\_attention\_heads = 8$.
+\paragraph{Setup} The model is optimized using AdamW~\cite{oord2018representation} with learning rate as $1e-4$ and the following hyperparameters: $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 1e-6$.
+All models are close to convergence with 5 epochs of training; refer to \textit{SM} for more implementation details.